JorgePasco1/bad-bunny-tickets/README.md

 # 🐰 Tickets

-A python application to enter multiple times to the queue for the Bad Bunny Concert in Peru, 2022.
+A python application to enter multiple times to the queue for Bad Bunny's concert in Peru, 2022.